|Hometown:||Coon Rapids, Minn.|

-Drew Jones, who joined UND’s coaching staff prior to the 2013-14 season, works specifically with the program’s throwers.
+Drew Jones, who joined UND’s coaching staff prior to the 2013-14 season, has guided UND's throwers through an annual ascension that has established his group as one of the best in the Upper Midwest.

-His first season in Grand Forks was a resounding success, as his student-athletes broke five different school records and totaled 35 new entries in UND’s men’s and women’s all-time top-10 lists.
+His first season in Grand Forks was a resounding success as well, as his student-athletes broke five different school records and totaled 35 new entries in UND’s men’s and women’s all-time top-10 lists.

 In all, 12 male student-athletes and 23 female student-athletes cracked UND’s all-time top-10 lists, including six new marks in the women’s hammer, five in the women’s weight, and four each in the women’s shot put and discus and men’s weight.